acorg/lispmds/README.md

 # Installation on Mac OS X via brew

-The following is known to work on OS X Yosemite 10.10.2.
+The following is known to work on OS X Yosemite (10.10.2), Sierra (10.12), and likely other OS X versions close to those.
 We do not yet have installation instructions for other flavors of UNIX or other operating systems.

 These instructions also assume you're using the `bash` shell.
 If you have no idea what that means, relax - you're probably using bash.